 - where and when you intend to get married or form your civil partnership

 Your marriage or civil partnership must take place within 12 months of giving notice.

-Separate legal procedures apply for religious ceremonies, marrying aboard, and for people subject to imigration control (if you're not an EEA citizen or Swiss citizen) - see GOV.UK/marriages-civil-partnerships for more informaiton.
+Separate legal procedures apply for religious ceremonies, marrying aboard, and for people subject to imigration control (if you're not an EEA citizen or Swiss citizen) - see GOV.UK/marriages-civil-partnerships for more information.

 Marriage and civil partnership fees

-Find out more about York Register Office fees for giving notice of marriage or civil partnership.
+Find out more about York Register Office marriage and civil partnership fees for giving notice of marriage or civil partnership, and ceremony costs.